-First, it's important to understand the foundation that neuroscience research shows that languages equally activate in the linguistic regions (Broca's and Wernicke's areas) in signing and speech.
-For those of you who don't know, ASL and English are different languages of their own, like French, German, Chinese, etc. (spoken languages) and Auslan, French SL, Chinese, SL, etc. (signed languages).
-ASL is not English on hands.
+ASL is not English on hands nor gestures.
+ASL and English are different languages of their own, like French, German, Chinese, etc. (spoken languages) and Auslan, French SL, Chinese, SL, etc. (signed languages).

 "The scientists showed both deaf people and hearing people pictures of objects, such as a broom or a bottle of syrup, and asked the subjects to 'show how you would use this object.'
 Then they asked the deaf subjects to sign the verbs associated with particular objects, such as syrup or broom"

-Not surprisingly (or surprisingly), "the researchers found that the signers activated different parts of their brains when pantomiming versus when signing."
-Even if the sign is iconic.
-"When similar hand gestures are used – the brain treats it like language."
+"The researchers found that the signers activated different parts of their brains when pantomiming versus when signing."
+Even if a sign is iconic.
+"When similar hand gestures [signed words] are used – the brain treats it like language."

 "And the scans showed that the brain areas signers used when pantomiming were similar to the brain areas hearing participants used when pantomiming – both groups activated the superior parietal cortex, which is associated with grasping, rather than brain areas connected to language."
 [Source]

 While several ASL signs (or words) are iconic, there are also many spoken words that are iconic (or a fancy word, 'onomatopeoia'), such as bang, beep, chirp, clap, cough, flush, growl, knock, pop, rip, screech, slap tweet, zip and endless more.
 Thus, one can say several ASL words are onomatopoeic.
 Both spoken and signed languages have iconic words that cannot be always readily understood by foreigners.